5 Ways to find ease

 What distracts you?
 Pets, phone, tv, other noises or cluttered environment?
 Create an environment that works for your brain.

 Where can you get things done?
 Brainstorm with someone about possibilities.
-Some ideas: coffee shop, Library, Park, Patio, boardroom
+Some ideas: coffee shop, library, park, patio, boardroom

 Create momentum

 Do small tasks to gain dopamine before large tasks.
+This allows for feelings of accomplishment, creating dopamine for those more challenging tasks.

 Imagine your task as a snowball.
 Sometimes the snowball is large and looks daunting but a nudge can get it rolling down the hill, picking up momentum as it rolls.
 The snowball rolls ever faster as it picks up snow and leaves a path behind it